 Besides representatives from the four organising federations, the conference welcomed European and national parliamentarians, representatives of the European Commission, the International Labour Office (ILO) and the European Trade Unions Confederation (ETUC) as well as jurists specialized in social law.

 Workplaces in the live performance sector are challenged by very diverse health and safety risks.
 These stem from a broad range of activities such as stage performances, chemical substances used in special effects, the presence of an audience and environmental aspects such as lighting and temperature.

 Specific risk assessment strategies are vital to prevent accidents and ill-health in the sector.
 The OiRA tools are developed to support small enterprises in better dealing with these challenges.

 The EU social partners from the Live Performance sector : the European Arts and Entertainment Alliance (EAEA, composed of FIM, FIA and UNI MEI) and Pearle* have released a video on their Online interactive Risk Assessment (OiRA) tools.
-The tools are made for assessing health and safety risks in venues and production companies, especially in small ones.

 Social partners in the audiovisual sector issue a joint opinion highlighting the needs of the film and TV industry for reliable and updated statistics on economy and employment market.